wagtail/wagtail/docs/extending/rich_text_internals.rst

 Rich text editors often provide a plugin mechanism to allow extending the editor with new functionality.
 The ``register_editor_plugin`` method provides a standardised way for ``register_rich_text_features`` hooks to define plugins to be pulled in to the editor when a given rich text feature is enabled.

-``register_editor_plugin`` is passed an editor name (a string uniquely identifying the editor widget - Wagtail uses the identifiers ``draftail`` and ``hallo`` for its built-in editors), a feature identifier, and a plugin definition object.
+``register_editor_plugin`` is passed an editor name (a string uniquely identifying the editor widget - Wagtail uses the identifier ``draftail`` for the built-in editor), a feature identifier, and a plugin definition object.
 This object is specific to the editor widget and can be any arbitrary value, but will typically include a :doc:`Django form media <django:topics/forms/media>` definition referencing the plugin's JavaScript code - which will then be merged into the editor widget's own media definition - along with any relevant configuration options to be passed when instantiating the editor.

 .. method:: FeatureRegistry.get_editor_plugin(editor_name, feature_name)

 Within the editor widget, the plugin definition for a given feature can be retrieved via the ``get_editor_plugin`` method, passing the editor's own identifier string and the feature identifier.
 This will return ``None`` if no matching plugin has been registered.

-For details of the plugin formats for Wagtail's built-in editors, see :doc:`./extending_draftail` and :doc:`./extending_hallo`.
+For details of the plugin formats for Wagtail's built-in editors, see :doc:`./extending_draftail`.

 .. _rich_text_format_converters: